What Is Mezzanine Debt?

 Mezzanine debt offers several benefits for lenders, including:

-- Potential for higher returns: Because mezzanine lenders have a higher level of risk compared with senior debt holders, mezzanine debt generally carries a higher interest rate than senior debt, as compensation for this increased risk.
+- Potential for higher returns: Mezzanine lenders have a higher level of risk compared with senior debt holders, this type of debt generally carries a higher interest rate than senior debt, as compensation for this increased risk.

-- Diversification: Mezzanine debt offers lenders the opportunity to diversify their investment portfolios across a broader range of companies and industries, potentially spreading risk across various sectors.
+- Diversification: Mezzanine financing offers lenders the opportunity to diversify their investment portfolios across a broader range of companies and industries, potentially spreading risk across various sectors.

-- Cash flow and yield: Mezzanine debt provides lenders with regular income through interest payments.
+- Cash flow and yield: Mezzanine loans provide lenders with regular income through interest payments.
 This can appeal to income-focused investors seeking stable cash flow.

 - Potential equity upside: Mezzanine debt investments can include equity participation features such as equity warrants or conversion rights.
 If the company performs well and its value increases, mezzanine lenders can profit from that appreciation.